ErmiyasHailemichael/Iterative-vs-Incremental-App-Feature-Strategy-Presentation/README.md

 ## 1. Project Objectives

-**Primary Objective:** To enhance the ride experience by allowing passengers to create and share their music/podcast preferences with drivers, enabling a personalized audio environment during their trip.
+**Primary Objective:** To enhance the ride experience by allowing passengers to create and share their music/podcast playlist with drivers, enabling a personalized audio environment during their trip.

 **Secondary Objectives:**